headzoo/service-thumbnails/README.md

 thumbnailer
 ===========
 Used to create thumbnails from videos.
 Both normal thumbnails, and sprites.
-Two apps are provided: thumbnailer, which is a command line application, and thumbnailer-server, which is an HTTP server.
+Two apps are provided: thumbnailer, which is a command line application, and thumbnailer-server, which is an HTTP server that provides an API for creating thumbnails.

 ### Requirements